syncfusion-content/windowsforms-docs/WindowsForms/chart/FAQ/How-to-add-an-image-on-chart-area.md

 ---
 layout: post
 title: Add picture to a chart area | Windows Forms | Syncfusion
-description: You can enhance a chart by inserting a picture (such as a business logo) in the chart area.
+description: You can enhance a chart by inserting a picture (such as a business logo) anywhere in the chart area.
 platform: windowsforms
 control: chart
 documentation: ug